Pumukun/CMM-lang-compiler/README.md

 # LGPP.
-C-- language and compilator
+C-- language and compiler
 C-- will revolutionize the world of programming!